 Time is money and planning ahead will save on rush fees for last minute assignments.

-We at Lichi Translations have a team of experts ready to help you with your exhibition and event translation requirements.
-Our project managers will be available for you 24/7, and with almost 20 years of experience in the field, we provide a range of solutions that are a perfect fit for your organization’s requirements.
+Lichi Translations agency in Israel has a team of experts ready to help you with your exhibition and event translation requirements.
+Our project managers will be available for you 24/7.
+With almost 20 years of experience in the field, we provide a range of solutions that are a perfect fit for your organization’s requirements.